OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-2/README.md

-###cContainerize a Static HTML Website using Docker
+### Containerize a Static HTML Website using Docker

 We had previously used this static website in week 3 of the AWS Managed Services module.
 Now, we will containerize the static website using several base images to compare container sizes.

+---

 #### Part 1: Containerize a Static Website using Ubuntu Base Image: